 How do you feel about the role of the Internet in all this?

-Have you any feelings about the photographers in the scene?
+Have you any feelings about the photographers and bloggers in the scene?

 What do you see as the future of graffiti?